The City of New York vs. Homer Simpson: Plot

 The World Trade Center, seen here in March 2001, was prominently featured in the episode.

-At Moe's Tavern, Moe informs Homer and his friends that one of them must be a designated driver, and Barney loses the choosing draw.
+At Moe's Tavern, Moe informs Homer and his friends that one of them must be a designated driver and Barney loses the choosing draw.
 After Barney drives the drunken men home in Homer's car, Homer allows him to use it to drive himself home, expecting Barney to return it the following morning.
 In his distressed state, Barney disappears with the car.
 Two months later, Barney returns to Moe's Tavern, unable to recall where he left the car.
-Homer later receives a letter from the New York City government, which informs him that his car has been found parked in the Austin J. Tobin Plaza and will be destroyed if not picked up in 72 hours.
-Homer reveals to the family that he had once been to New York before when he was 17 years old, and had a horrible experience.
-Marge and the children persuade Homer to go retrieve the car, and he reluctantly agrees.
+Homer later receives a letter from New York City's government, which informs him that his car has been found illegally parked at the Austin J. Tobin Plaza and will be thrown into the East River if it is not reclaimed in the next seventy-two hours.
+Homer reveals to the family that he had been to New York once before during his teenage years and had a horrible experience.
+Marge and the children persuade Homer to go retrieve the car and he reluctantly agrees.

-When the family arrives in Manhattan, they decide to split up.
-Upon arrival at his car, Homer discovers it has been issued many parking tickets and has been wheel clamped.
+When the Simpsons arrive in Manhattan, they decide to split up.
+Upon finding his car, Homer discovers that it has been issued a multitude of parking tickets and clamped.
 While waiting for a parking officer to come and remove the clamp, Homer buys khlav kalash (an unidentifiable kebab served on a stick) and several cans of crab juice (in order to wash away the taste) from a street vendor.
-Needing to urinate but afraid to leave the car behind, Homer rushes into the restroom at the South Tower's indoor observation deck, but discovers that it is out of order and locked so he must use the one at the top of the North Tower.
-While he is in the restroom, the officer arrives and issues another parking ticket as no one was present.
-Meanwhile, the rest of the family tours the Statue of Liberty, Little Italy, Chinatown, and the Empire State Building.
-Bart leaves the group to visit the offices of Mad magazine, and is in awe when he sees Alfred E. Neuman.
-The family attends a Broadway musical about the Betty Ford Clinic, and then takes a carriage through Central Park to where they are planning to meet Homer.
+Soon needing to urinate but afraid to leave the car alone, Homer rushes into one of the towers' restrooms.
+While in there, the officer arrives and issues another parking ticket due to him not being present.
+Meanwhile, the other Simpsons tour the city before they finally visit Central Park where they will meet up with Homer; Bart leaves the group at one point to visit the headquarters of Mad magazine and is in awe when he discovers that its characters exist.

-Homer realizes that he needs to reach Central Park to pick up the family and get out of New York before nightfall.
-Ignoring the wheel clamp, he drives away but destroys the car's left front fender.
-After driving for some distance with the clamp, he borrows a jackhammer from a road construction crew and uses it to remove the clamp, but damages the car further as well.
-Homer eventually gets the boot off and races to Central Park and reunites with his family.
+Homer realizes that he needs to meet up with the others and escape from the city before nightfall.
+Disregarding the clamp, he drives away as it damages the car's left front fender.
+After driving for some distance with the clamp, he eventually uses a road construction crew's jackhammer to remove it, despite the car being damaged further in the process, before racing to Central Park and reuniting with the other Simpsons.
 While driving back to Springfield, the family reflects on their wonderful time, while Homer's hatred for New York remains.